 Uni-Ball Signo Broad Point Gel Impact Pen White Ink

 Fillable Blender marker by Ranger Ink

 Ranger Ink Blending Solution (really nice)

 Alcohol Ink Pens or Markers Spectrum Noir is the best value

 Pentel Aqua Brush small tip

 Pentel Arts Aquash Water Brush, Small Brush, Fine Point Tip, 1 Pack (FRHFBP)

 Please email me if you have questions: firstname.lastname@example.org

-One of the most asked and experimented with in the alcohol ink communities is all about sealing tiles and YUPO paper.
+One of the most asked about and experimented with in the alcohol ink communities is all about sealing tiles and YUPO paper.

 Video to use on tiles. https://youtu.be/i0JBSxDIUsUL